gilbitron/Arrest-MySQL/README.md

 Additionally, `POST` and `PUT` requests accept JSON-encoded and/or zlib-compressed payloads.

+> `POST` and `PUT` requests are only able to parse data encoded in `application/x-www-form-urlencoded`.

+> Support for `multipart/form-data` payloads will be added in the future.

 If your REST client does not support certain requests, you can use the `X-HTTP-Method-Override` header:

 - `PUT` = `POST` + `X-HTTP-Method-Override: PUT`